• Home

 • Try to balance the number of back-bends and forward-bends in a Yin Yoga sequence.

 • Build up the class for deep hip openers or forward bends.
-You can do this by starting the class Yin Yoga sequence with more gentle yin poses and then gradually increasing the intensity of the poses.
+You can do this by starting the class with a Yin Yoga sequence of gentler poses and gradually increasing their intensity.

 • Try to combine poses in a flow to reduce the changes of body positions.